 - 1. Use a human rights-based approach that emphasizes the rights of children and their best interests by giving due consideration to their views.
 A human rights-based approach promotes trafficking initiatives that empower children and conveys that, even though they are children, they are not helpless.
 It is encouraged to allow children to be an integral part in decision making.
 This approach to working with child trafficking survivors emphasizes that the priority should be to protect their interests rather than allowing law enforcement investigations to take precedence.
 This is further recognized in the TVPRA, where child trafficking victims are exempt from the T-visa requirement of cooperation with an investigation of trafficking.
-Law enforcement authorities should not engage in measures that have the potential to harm children or violate the rights of the child, such as detaining or deporting child migrants without appropriate screening for human trafficking or other crimes. - Support policies, legislation, and services that protect all trafficked children equally.
-The misconception that child survivors of sex trafficking are more "deserving" of attention, services, funding, and legislation not only hurts child survivors of labor trafficking but also limits the public's understanding of human trafficking as a whole.
+Law enforcement authorities should not engage in measures that have the potential to harm children or violate the rights of the child, such as detaining or deporting child migrants without appropriate screening for human trafficking or other crimes. - 2.
+Support policies, legislation, and services that protect all trafficked children equally.
+The misconception that child survivors of sex trafficking are more "deserving" of attention, services, funding, and legislation not only hurts child survivors of labor trafficking but also limits the public's understanding of human trafficking as a whole. - 3.
+Expand access to services and protection for all child survivors of trafficking, and create training programs for relevant city and state agencies.
+Expanded services should include counseling, mentoring, housing, education, job training, and legal services.
+Large numbers of children slip through the cracks of an underfunded services network.
+Trainings should include, but not be limited to, labor investigators, first responders, truancy officers, and hospital workers.
+School systems should have protocols in place to identify all trafficked youth, refer to services, and educate on prevention.